SeismicSource/sourcespec/README.md

 - [HYPO71]
 - [HYPOINVERSE-2000]: SourceSpec will also read phase picks, if available

-Event information can also be stored in the SAC file headers (header fields:
+Event information can also be stored in the [SAC file header] (header fields:
 `EVLA`, `EVLO`, `EVDP`, `O`, `KEVNM`).

 ### Phase pick formats